terriberry/readme-template/Readme.md

 3. Lists all the files generated and modified into a staging environment which you can examine
 4. Allows you to choose the files to apply the changes and when you click ```APPLY CHANGES```, the change/s are automatically implemented in the codebase

-### Migrations
-Migrations are done using Entity Framework Core.
-[Here](docs/migrationEfCore.md) is a link that details how to perform the migration

 ### Adding business logic
 This is where CRUD, DTOs, validations, endpoints amongst other are designed and implemented.
 Here is a [link](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/add-your-business-logic) to a detailed guide to show you how this is done step by step.